Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 This document explains the process in full, and gives tips for troubleshooting any potential issues.

-The diagram above shows the four configuration steps necessary for an InterLink.
+The diagram above shows the configuration steps necessary for an InterLink.
 Only when all steps have been completed can traffic flow across the InterLink, connecting the Scaleway VPC to the external (on-premises) infrastructure.

 Read more about each step, and possible errors at each stage, in the following sections.